 A watershed is the area of land draining to the source.
 DeHart Reservoir is lucky to have its watershed made up almost entirely of forest; the best type of land use for drinking water.

 Our secondary source is the Susquehanna River, which is utilized for a brief period each year to ensure resiliency in the case of severe drought or emergency.
-As part of Capital Region Water’s ongoing efforts to be proactive and ensure reliable service, Capital Region Water temporarily pumped and treated a blend of water from the Susquehanna River and DeHart for 12 days in November 2021 to ensure its reliability during a potential emergency.
+As part of Capital Region Water’s ongoing efforts to be proactive and ensure reliable service, Capital Region Water temporarily pumps and treats a blend of water from the Susquehanna River and DeHart for 10 days once a year to ensure its reliability during a potential emergency.

 Protecting the Source